White Rose Maths: An In-Depth Teacher Review

 The White Rose Maths curriculum is designed to provide students with a solid foundation in mathematics.
 Students will gain a deep understanding of mathematics and enjoy solving mathematical problems with this course.
 The primary curriculum puts a significant emphasis on mathematical skills, curriculum content has to be well sequenced in order to promote a depth of understanding.

 Many schools don't have the time to develop the learning resources to fill the learning gaps.
 Developing maths learning materials like any other subject requires a lot of time the schools don't always have.
 The White Rose resources are well suited to curriculum integration.
-The program comes with a plethora of problem-solving questions and randomly generated questions that are designed to really stretch pupils abilities.
+The programme comes with a plethora of problem-solving questions and randomly generated questions that are designed to really stretch pupils abilities.

 "Our aim is for young mathematicians to become: